-Pla n a strategy for your History Day r esearch, including what to se earch for and where to look. То pic: 1.
+Pla in a strategy for your History Day ro esearch, including what to se arch for and where to look. То pic: 1.
 What are some important words, dates or people related to your topic?
-These 'key' terms will help you to search for information 2. about your topic rcle the types of sources you could find Book Media Documentary Encyclopedia History Textbook Biography Website Interview with Scholar Journal article 3.
+These 'key' terms will help you to search for information.
+2. What types of secondary sources exist about your topic?
+Circle the types of sources you could find about your topic Book Media Documentary Encyclopedia History Textbook Biography Website Interview with Scholar Journal article 3.
 What types of primary sources m night exist about your topic?
-From the list below, circle the types of sources you can find about your t opic.
+From the list below, circle the types of sources you can find about your topic.
 Diary Manuscript collection Government Records Oral History Autobiography Newspaper from time Original film footage Music of the period Photographs Historic object Letters 4.
 Where can you go to find this information?
-Answer the following questions and think about the places you could visit for your research ation? b.
+Answer the following questions and think about the places you could visit for your research a.
+What is the first place you ı plan on looking for informa ition? b.
 Where else can you look?
 Circle which you plan to visit.
-School media cent er Public library College Library Historical center Archive Internet c.
+School media cento er Public library College Library Historical center Archive Internet c.
 What other places can yo ou go? d.
-Is there a Research Round below. dup event/session you can at ttend?
+Is there a Research Round below. dup event/session you can at tend?
 If so write the date and location